 Syyclops

 An AI-powered digital twin platform for facility management.
-Upload a Revit model or building plan, and Syyclops turns it into a fully interactive 3D twin — MEP systems, assets and work orders in one place.
+Upload a Revit model or building plan, and Syyclops turns it into a fully interactive 3D twin with MEP systems, assets and work orders all in one place.

 Turning high-level scope into a working product

 Syyclops brought me in as a contractor to shape the entire user experience and visual identity.
-They had a strong technical foundation — a digital twin engine that could ingest Revit models and render any building as a navigable 3D environment — but needed the product surface that would make it usable for facility teams, technicians and managers.
+They had a strong technical foundation with a digital twin engine that could ingest Revit models and render any building as a navigable 3D environment.
+What they needed was the product surface that would make all that technology usable for real facility teams, technicians and building managers.

 Complexity, without the cognitive cost

-Digital twins are inherently dense — thousands of assets, live telemetry, 3D geometry and AI predictions all fighting for screen space.
-The risk was shipping something powerful but unusable.
+Digital twins are inherently dense.
+Thousands of assets, live telemetry, 3D geometry and AI predictions all fighting for attention on the same screen.
+The risk with a product like this is shipping something powerful but completely unusable for the people who need it most.

 Live 3D buildings, not flat floor plans

-Architectural, mechanical, electrical and plumbing systems layer on top of the same 3D model.
-Advanced filtering lets users isolate exactly what they care about — a water loop, an AC unit, a single panel — and drill in from there.
+Architectural, mechanical, electrical and plumbing systems all layer on top of the same 3D model.
+Advanced filtering lets users isolate exactly what they care about, whether that is a water loop, an AC unit or a single electrical panel, and drill in from there.

 AI search over every building document

-Facility teams spend a surprising amount of time hunting for the right PDF — cut-sheets, O&M manuals, inspection reports, commissioning notes.
-The AI search layer lets users ask the building a question and get a direct answer, with the source document linked underneath.
+Facility teams spend a surprising amount of their day hunting for the right PDF.
+Cut sheets, operations and maintenance manuals, inspection reports, commissioning notes.
+The AI search layer lets users ask the building a question in plain language and get a direct answer with the source document linked underneath.

 Field-ready on day one

-Technicians spend most of their day on-site, walking corridors and opening closets.
-I designed a streamlined, touch-optimized "lite" version of Syyclops for iOS — scan a room, see its assets, triage anomalies, create a work order, all without pulling out a laptop.
+Technicians spend most of their working day on site, walking corridors and opening mechanical closets.
+They do not have time to sit down with a laptop.
+I designed a streamlined, touch-optimized version of Syyclops for iOS that lets them scan a room, see its assets, triage anomalies and create a work order, all from their phone.

-Indoor air quality and space comfort metrics surface at the top — the three things facility teams check first when walking a building.
+Indoor air quality and space comfort metrics sit right at the top of the mobile interface because those are the first three things facility teams check when walking through a building.
+The mobile app is not a stripped-down version of the desktop product.
+It is purpose-built for how technicians actually work in the field.

 Built to ship, not just to present

-A modular design system lives in Figma alongside the product — components, color tokens, typography guidelines, interaction states and a full icon library.
-Every primitive is wired into Figma variables so handoff is lossless.
+A modular design system lives in Figma alongside the product.
+It includes components, color tokens, typography guidelines, interaction states and a full icon library.
+Every primitive is wired into Figma variables so handoff to engineering is lossless and developers never have to guess at spacing or color values.

-The palette draws from Syyclops' identity: deep blue as the quiet canvas, orange as the call-to-action that always means act.
+The palette draws from Syyclops' brand identity.
+Deep blue as the quiet canvas that lets data breathe, and orange as the call-to-action that always means "act on this."
+That consistent visual language carries across hundreds of screens without ever losing its clarity.

 Shaping direction, mentoring as the team grew

-I worked directly with the product managers, engineers and leadership to align every design decision with business goals and real user needs.
-When a junior UX/UI designer joined the team, I stepped into a mentorship role — reviewing work, setting direction, and making sure the design system could scale past me.
+I worked directly with product managers, engineers and company leadership to make sure every design decision aligned with real business goals and actual user needs.
+When a junior UX/UI designer joined the team, I moved into a mentorship role, reviewing their work, setting the design direction and making sure the design system could scale beyond me.

 Shipped.
 Piloting.
 Growing.

-Syyclops launched its v1 with end-to-end flows across web and iOS.
-The handoff included detailed specs, motion documentation, and an interactive prototype for engineering.
-The product is now deployed across K-12 school districts and commercial buildings — with the design system serving as the foundation for every subsequent feature.
+Syyclops launched its v1 with end-to-end flows across both web and iOS.
+The handoff included detailed specs, motion documentation and an interactive prototype that engineering could reference during the build.
+The product is now deployed across K-12 school districts and commercial buildings in the US.